 You are a coffee or bakery chain – or maybe a convenience retailer on a journey toward “foodvenience” growing your fresh food-to-go offering and sales by every quarter.
 You are considering to launch a customer program – your app – in the near future or maybe to upgrade your existing one.
 You are looking for ideas, inspiration and advice.
 These visualisations are made to help guide you and share our point of view on what we believe your app should contain.
 We also recommend reading this ideas-to-go.

 We believe you should keep the registration as simple as possible.
 Make it easy and frictionless to opt-in to your program.
-You need mobile number as a unique identifier and then we recommend using birthdate and set age limits (13-16 years old based on country specific rules) to avoid parental consent requirements with the new GDPR.
+Take the “Fresh” app program as an example.
+You need a mobile number as a unique identifier and then we recommend using birthdate and set age limits (13-16 years old based on country specific rules) to avoid parental consent requirements with the new GDPR.
 You may also add Gender for future personalisation and analytics.
 Once the user is in it is all about marketing.
 Our recommended front page allows you to promote your products!

 COUPONS AND REWARDS